clstoulouse/motu/README.md

 For example, the web brownser can display:
 011-1 : A system error happend.
 Please contact the administrator of the site.

 Here, we have the error code in order to understand better what happens.
-But the end user has a generic message and no details is given to him.
-THese end user messages are described in the file "/motu-web/src/main/resources/MessagesError.properties".
-This file can be tuned for specific purpose and put in the "config" folder.
-The file provided with the project is a default one.
+But the end user has a generic message and no detail is given to him.
+These end user messages are described in the file "/motu-web/src/main/resources/MessagesError.properties".
+The file provided with the project is a default one and can be customized for specific purposes.
+Just put this file in the "config" folder, edit it and restart Motu to take it into account.
+So when a user has an error, it just have to tell you the error code and you can check the two numbers with the descriptions below.

 ### <a name="LogCodeErrorsActionCode">Action codes</a>